-FHEQ level Title of Award Bachelor's Degrees with Classificatio available Dist First Class, Merit General Minimum Entry Requirement (equivalent qualifications or experience accepted.
-For course specific requirements see course documents) Applicants must have 5 Standard Course Duration (expressed as FT equivalent length, + 2 years for Part Time) 3 years (1 year Highest Level of study required for the Award Honours: (Bachelor of Arts [BA Hons]; Bachelor of Engineering [BEng Hons]; Bachelor of Laws [LLBHons]; Bachelor of Science [BSc Hons]) Second Cl Second Class, Th Degree with ass, Lower ird Class, outHonours GCSE passes at Grade C or above (including Maths and English or equivalent) plus a 12 unit profile the equivalent of two subjects at Advanced Level (A2). for top-Up Awards) (4 years for some Overseas provision/ Cyprus Campus) 6 Senior Status Bachelor of Laws LLB (Hons) First Class, Second Class Lower Secor Class, Th Degree with ss, nd iird Class, outHonours Bachelor degree 2 years 6 6 Graduate Certificate successful level 6 study 15weeks 6 6 Graduate Diploma successful level 6 study 25 weeks 6 7 Integrated Masters with Honours: (Master of Physics [MPhys]) (Master of Pharmacy [MPharm]) (Master of EngIneering [MEng]) (Master of Chemistry [MChem]) (Bachelor of Dental Surgery [BDS]) (Master of Law [MLaw]) (Master of Law [MLaw]) (Master of Science [MSci]) (Master of Science [MSci]) (Master of Computing [MComp]) (Bachelor of Medicineand Bachelor of Surgery [MB BS]) Master of Human Resource Management(MHRM) Master of Community and Social Care (MComSC) Master of Physician Associate Studies(MPAS) First Class, Upper Second Class, Lower Second Class, Third Class ^ [for BDS and MB BS no classification is awarded other than BDS or MBBS with Honours when an APM of 70% or more is achieved] Applicants must have 5 GCSE passes at Grade C or above plus a 12 unit profile the equivalent of two subjects atAdvanced Level (A2).
-[Applicants with advanced standing to year 2 of the BDS must have previous graduate achievement in biomedical sciences or related subject] 4 years (5 years for the BDS and MB BS) 7 7 Postgraduate Certificates and Postgraduate Certificate (PGCert) Certificate in Management [CM]; Post Graduate Certificate in Education [PGCE] IDiplomas Bachelor degree with Honours [Mgt experience for CM] 15 weeks 7 7 Postgraduate Diploma (PGDip) Diploma in Management Studies[DMS] Bachelor degreewith Honours [2 years management experience forDMS] 30 weeks 7
+FHEQ level Title of Award available General Minimum Entry Requirement (equivalent qualifications or experience accepted.
+For course specific Standard Course Duration (expressed as FT equivalent length, + 2 Highest Level of study required for the Award Dist Merit requirements see course documents) years for Part Time) 6 Bachelor's Degrees with Honours: (Bachelor of Arts [BA Hons]; Bachelor of Engineering [BEng Hons]; Bachelor of Laws [LLBHons]; Bachelor of Science [BSc Hons]) First Class, Upper Second Class, Lower Second Class, Third Class, Degree without Honours Applicants must have 5 GCSE passes at Grade C or above (including Maths and English or equivalent) plus a 12 unit profile the equivalent of two subjects at Advanced Level (A2).
+3 years (1 year for top-Up Awards) (4 years for some Overseas provision/ Cyprus Campus) 6 Senior Status Bachelor of Laws LLB (Hons) First Class, U Second Class Lower Secon Class, Th Degree withou s, d ird Class, Bachelor degree 2 years 6 6 Graduate Certificate successful level 6 study 15weeks 6 6 Graduate Diploma successful level 6 study 25 weeks 6 7 Integrated Masters with Honours: (Master of Physics [MPhys]) (Master of Pharmacy [MPharm]) (Master of Engineering [MEng]) (Master of Chemistry [MChem]) (Bachelor of Dental Surgery [BDS]) (Master of Law [MLaw]) (Master of Science [MSci]) (Master of Mathematics [MMath]) (Master of Computing [MComp]) (Bachelor of Medicineand Bachelor of Surgery [MB BS]) Master of Human Resource Management(MHRM) Master of Community and Social Care (MComSC) Master of Physician Associate Studies(MPAS) Master of Chiropractic (MChiro) First Class, Upper Second Class, Lower Second Class, Third Class ^ [for BDS and MB BS no classification is awarded other than BDS or MB BS with Honours when an APM of 70% or more is Applicants must have 5 GCSE passes at Grade C or above plus a 12 unit profile the equivalent of two subjects at Advanced Level (A2).
+[Applicants with advanced standing to year 2 of the BDS must have previous graduate achievement in biomedical sciences or related subject] 4 years (5 years for the BDS and MB BS) 7 7 Postgraduate Certificates and d Diplomas Doobolor dograe with 15 weeks 7 Postgraduate Certificate (PGCert) Certificate in Management [CM]; Post Graduate Certificate in Education [PGCE] Bachelor degree with Honours [Mgt experience for CM] 7 7 Postgraduate Diploma (PGDip) Diploma in Management Studies[DMS] Bachelor degree with Honours [2 years management experience forDMS] 30 weeks 7 Page 10